SEMICeu/documentation/editorial_flow.md

    If this is the case, the change must be propagated to the PURI content repository [uri.semic.eu-puris](https://github.com/SEMICeu/uri.semic.eu-puris) as well.

-*6. Verify the published artefacts.
+*6. Verify the published artefacts*

    To finalise the editorial flow a final verification of the published data specification is advised.
    The editor will then take the role of the consumer to investigate if the new situation is as desired.